QuanHNguyen232/MonteCosmoLocalization/README.md

 * `kidnap.py`: Running of kidnapped robot problem, using MCL, image processing, and pic collection.
 * `MCL_old.py`: old MCL (not true MCL -> not accurate)
 * `requirements.txt`: has all required installs for use with our code and Cozmo
-* `hist.png`: histogram of collected belief probablities after MCL is ran
+* `hist.png`: histogram of collected belief probablities after MCL is run
 * `Sliced.jpg`: picture file used during MCL to compare current location to pano
 * `html-generator.py`: convert `md` to `html` file using [codebeautify.org](https://codebeautify.org/markdown-to-html).